• Skip to primary navigation

 Senior Editor

-Gareth Jonas is a part-time Masters of Research (MRes) student studying at the University of Exeter.
-He is currently in the process of finishing his postgraduate dissertation, which combines natural language processing and quantitative content analysis methods to investigate the securitisation of Islam and Muslims in British newspapers between 1988-2019.
-Previously, he studied History and Political Science at the University of Birmingham, completing a dissertation on the relationship between the securitisation of the Muslim Brotherhood and the intensification of neoliberal economics in Egypt since 2013.
+Gareth Jonas recently graduated with a Distinction in Masters of Research (MRes) Politics from the University of Exeter.
+His dissertation investigated the threat construction of Islam and Muslims in British newspapers between 1988-2019, synthesising Securitization Theory and Natural Language Processing methods.
+Prior to this, he graduated with First Class Honours in History and Political Science at the University of Birmingham.
+His undergraduate dissertation focused on the nexus between the securitization of the Egyptian Brotherhood and the intensification of neoliberal economics since 2013.

-Gareth’s main areas of interest centre around conflict and (in)security in both Europe and the Middle East and North Africa.
-His research interests primarily concern securitisation theory and social-psychological approaches to conflict; particularly the study of radicalisation and terrorism.
-He also occasionally forays into neorealist approaches to Grand Strategy.
+Gareth’s research interests centre around the relationship between language and its role in catalysing and exacerbating violence on both the intra- and inter-state levels.
+His research interests primarily concern securitization theory and social-psychological approaches to conflict; particularly the study of radicalisation and terrorism.

 Natasia Kalajdziovski